Skip to content

 git clone --recursive https://github.com/NationalGenomicsInfrastructure/genomics-status.git

-Create the environment with the correct dependencies
+Create the environment using conda

 conda env create -n <env_name> -f conda_requirements.yml